Frame-2085666935

 Boards, regulators, and internal audit functions increasingly suspect that synthetic identities, liveness spoofs and AI-carried document fraud are already present in active customer portfolios.
 Financial Service Providers that can point to a documented blind spot audit of identity data of the existing customer base stand in a stronger position than those that rely on assumptions, especially if a later investigation uncovers fraud in past approvals.

 Shufti AWS Marketplace AMIs are designed for exactly this kind of contained stress test.
-Institutions can deploy an audit engine inside their own cloud, use the first 100 checks at no cost, and expand usage through standard AWS billing once value is proven.
+Institutions can deploy an audit engine inside their own cloud, and expand usage through standard AWS billing once value is proven.
 No bespoke contracts, no new integration into live journeys, and no external data transfers are needed for an initial evaluation.

 Prevent millions of dollars in fraud losses and bad debt from extending credit to fake users.
 Request a tailored AWS deployment demo to identify synthetic customers already in your portfolio.